203 Southpointe Ct, Murfreesboro, TN

 Can you put hot pans on quartz?

-Which countertop is most heat resistant?
+Which countertop is the most heat resistant?

 Questions about your surface?